robi42/boot-rest/README.md

 FYI: using Spring Data Elasticsearch as embedded data source provider for fun.

-PS: Bootstrap/Angular SPA is developed & built with the help of Yeoman, Grunt, and Bower...
+PS: Bootstrap/Angular SPA is developed & built with the help of Yeoman, Grunt, and Bower...<br>
     So, you'll need to have Node.js/NPM as well as Bower and Grunt CLI (globally) installed.